 Dealing with stomach and belly bloat is completely normal, especially if you’re living with food intolerances.
 If you’re not sure if you have food intolerances, you’ll love this blog post to help guide you to the answer to that question.

-If you’re interested in learning more about how your body reacts to gluten, or living with gluten and dairy food intolerances, I have an entire bonus class dedicated to detoxing from gluten inside my GFDF Living for Beginners course.
-Check out the details of the course here.
+If you’re interested in learning more about how your body reacts to gluten, or living with gluten and dairy food intolerances, you’ll love my book The Gluten and Dairy-free Diet: A Beginner’s Guide.

 Love this post?
 Please share it on Pinterest or Facebook!
 I’d love to share a free resource with you as well!
 Enter your details below for my completely free Food Journal to help you identify your own food intolerances right away!